outdreamer/build-a-cure-1/docs/system_analysis.md

 	- small changes in structure can invalidate functionality - find a list of those change types
 	- each object has a field of potential in which it can be distorted outside its normal boundaries, until it's not recognizable as the same type

-minimum information:
-- with a line in a space, you have this information:
-	- the type of change
-	- the change rate
-	- the angle compared to a standard, like an axis
-	- its distance
-- and you need to know the following to find its equation:
-	- whether its a segment or the full line
-	- the space its in
-- with cancer you need to know
-	- its position in the system
-	- its input resources
-	- its limits
-	- its change methods (stress-handling methods, learning methods, etc)
-	- whether it converts to other objects (like other cancers or a pathogen) & how
-	- its history (how did it evolve)
-	- its types
-	- its target priorities
-	- its cooperative agents (which organisms it helps or can receive help from)
-	- how it interacts with other objects (that arent immediately classifiable as resources or targets)

-- given different information, you can use different methods
-- some methods are immune to information but most require a clear minimum

 Apply metadata analysis to each operation
 	properties of an operation:
 	- network of side effects (vectors, value sets, probability distributions, ranges, & complexity)